 Here they are, with my thoughts alongside.

 1. Networking is Spotting Opportunities

 Networking is not sales.
 Put that thought out of your head.
 In fact, it’s the opposite.
 Networking is about spotting opportunities, so you want to spend time asking questions about the person you are talking to and their business, to try to see whether they have any problems that you can help with.

 In fact, in a prime example of networking gone wrong I was on the receiving end of a ‘sell’.
 It was at a PMI conference and I was chatting to Clark A. Campbell, author of The One Page Project Manager.
 Another man came over.
 He talked about himself and his work for what felt like a long time.

 When he excused himself Clark said to me, “That was a missed opportunity for him.”
-He had missed the opportunity to talk to Clark – an expert on project communication and reporting, and me – an expert on collaboration tools for project managers and although he knew who we were and what we had done he asked us nothing beyond that.
+He had missed the opportunity to talk to Clark – an expert on project communication and reporting, and me – an expert on and although he knew who we were and what we had done he asked us nothing beyond that.
 He didn’t get anything out of the conversation (and neither did we).

 That’s not networking, that’s just filling up time with meaningless chatter.
 I remember the incident for how bad it was, but I have no clue today who that man was.
 So much for making an impression.

 And there is nothing project managers need more than good relationships with others at work.
 “Spending time on building a relationship could deliver results in the future,” Kintish writes.